amanmulani09/Frontend-LLD/README.md

 # Frontend-LLD-Challenges-JS-React
-This repository contains the LLD Challenges , I have build using the JavaScript and ReactJS
+This repository contains LLD Problems I solved using Vanilla JS and Frameworks